I loved the movie John Wick; it was violent without being gory.

 That shouldn’t come as a surprise, because the directors are David Leitch and Chad Stahelski.
 These two have been the stunt/action coordinators on practically every action movie in the past decade: V for Vendetta, Mr. & Mrs. Smith, 300, Live Free or Die Hard, Fight Club, Troy…and lets not forget to mention The Matrix Trilogy.

 Besides, we’re talking about a movie with Keanu Reeves as the lead.
 We should expect a flat performance, right?
 Except no!
 The biggest surprise in the movie is that Keanu can really act.
 Sure, for the majority of the movie he’s the Keanu we expect, but there’s one scene in John Wick where he finally cuts loose.
-It was like he saved up every ounce of emotion from every movie he’s ever been in and let it lose all at once.
+It was like he saved up every ounce of emotion from every movie he’s ever been in and let it loose all at once.

 So we have great action, and good acting, but what about the story, you ask?
 Rest easy — the story is simple and keeps the movie going between action scenes.
 They didn’t try to get cute and create something complex or mysterious.
 The story feels real as it unfolds, and delivers an appropriate amount of humor without forcing it.

 I’m trying to think of something to be critical of, but drawing a blank.
 The only thing I can come up with is that John Wick is just a very good movie, but not super awesome.
 I don’t know about you, but I’ll take “just very good” any day of the week.